3245 Students

 • when no parent is present, the student has parental control of the minor child;

 • the student is responsible for the physical care of the child.
-Financial support of the child is not a determining factor.
+Financial support for the child is not a determining factor.

 Only one parent in the AU can claim the status of a caretaker responsible for a dependent child.